Frequently Asked Questions

 Is a snagging survey worth it?

 The average new build property in the UK will have over 100 snags.
 But the average new build property buyer won’t know what to look for when following a snagging check list.
 This is where professional snagging companies come in.
-As these new home owners found out, it can become a very stressful and expensive experience if new build defects are not spotted early.
+It can become a very stressful and expensive experience if new build defects are not spotted early.
 Considering how much a new home costs, paying a specialist to make sure you get value for your money is worth every penny.

 When should I book my inspection?

 Ideally, you should have your property inspected prior to moving in, once all tradesmen have finished their work.
-However, most developers will not grant access to professional snaggers pre completion.
-Conseqently, our advise would be to book as soon after completion as possible.
+However, most developers will not grant access to professional snaggers pre completion unless they are registered with NHQB.
+Conseqently, our advice would be to book as soon after completion as possible.
 Don't forget you can have an inspection carried out at any time within in the first two years of your warranty.
 You can submit your first snagging list at any time during this period.

 Can the developer deny access to the property?

-If you have not completed then legally the property still belongs to the developer.
+If your developer is registered with NHQB then they must allow access for a pre completion inspection to take place.
+If your developer is not registered with NHQB, and you have not completed, then legally the property still belongs to the developer.
+So the developer can deny access.
 That said you have a legal interest in the property.
 Due to this your solicitor will be able to arrange access to the property if the developer is proving to be difficult.

 How many defects (snags) do you usually find?